mbursell/ReLERNN-pipeline/README.md

    ```
     * Note that node94 is the only updated GPU node that will work with ReLERNN
     * Warning: If you begin the interactive session and "(base)" appears before your username@node94, you have an activated conda environment.
 This will interfere with the installation.
 Please run ```conda deactivate``` before proceeding.
     * For testing and running the small example that is provided by ReLERNN, we will use an interactive session on the cluster.
 For bigger jobs, we submit the job using sbatch.
-Those instructions will be provided below this section.
+Those instructions will be provided in the "Running ReLERNN" section.

 2. Load all previously installed modules with correct version numbers
     ```